Sublocations of Rome:

 Vigna Barberini

-The artificial terrace that now carries the Barberini family name is located on the northeastern corner of the Palatine, beyond the visible remains of the Flavian Imperial palace (Fig. 1).
-Excavations carried out during the 1930s by A. Bartoli, and ...
+The artificial terrace that now carries the Barberini family name is located on the northeastern corner of the Palatine, beyond the visible remains of the Flavian Imperial palace ...